mef21/GirlsWhoCode/Lesson 2 - Conditionals/README.md

 else:
   print("x is not equal to y")
 ```
+For this block of code, "x is not equal to y" will get printed to the console.

 #### Example without *else* statement
 * We can have an if statement without an else statement
 * When the condition in the if statement is false, nothing will happen